 Our last day on the bike saw us drive from Hurricane, UT back to Las Vegas, descending the Virgin River Gorge on the I-15.
 A narrow strip of highway with little wriggle room, the high volume of big truck traffic travelling in excess of 120km was unnerving.
 While the three previous days had seasoned us to the road, the traffic speed and winding decent without shoulders, left us a little white knuckled in Mesquite, an Arizona dessert retiree town, where we gassed up, and grabbed some gin in anticipation of a stiff drink to recover, once we hit our MGM Grand hotel in Vegas.

-Topping this memorable trip off with a little rest and relaxation by the pool, a few great meals, and some requisite Vegas entertainment, was the perfect end antidote to our Route 66 and Grand Canyon adventure.
+Topping this memorable trip off with a little rest and relaxation by the pool, a few great meals, and some requisite Vegas entertainment, was the perfect end antidote to our Las Vegas to the Grand Canyon on Route 66 by motorcycle, and return through Zion National Park adventure.

 When we returned home to Vancouver Chris asked me, “Are you going to get your motorbike license now?”
 While I was hesitant to resist the challenge, the mix of solitude and connection we experienced while riding together is something I hadn’t anticipated, but had enjoyed immensely.